-Workers who face hazardous substances exposure—whether in an emergency response scenario or a site clean-up job—must complete training under OSHA’s Hazardous Waste Operations and Emergency Response Standard (HAZWOPER Standard) at 29 CFR 1910.120.
+Workers who face hazardous substances exposure must complete training under OSHA’s Hazardous Waste Operations and Emergency Response Standard (HAZWOPER Standard) at 29 CFR 1910.120.
 The OSHA HAZWOPER Standard contains training requirements for all levels of facility supervisors, emergency responders, and clean-up site workers, and others.

 HAZWOPER training is not one-size-fits-all: Workers with different responsibilities must have training that covers what they must do—or not do—in order to protect themselves around hazardous substances.